AI ROI Calculation: The Math Most Enterprises Get Wrong

 - The delegated slice is priced differently from the approval-gated slice.

-- The cost model includes ops, not just the implementation fee.
+- TCO includes operating cost, not just implementation fees.

-- The value model includes recovered leakage and cycle-time impact, not just headcount math.
+- The value model includes leakage recovery and cycle-time impact, not just labor.

-A surfaced recommendation is valuable, but it does not deserve the same savings assumption as a delegated action.
-This is where most agent business cases become fiction.
+A surfaced recommendation is useful, but it does not deserve the same savings multiple as a delegated action.
+This is where most inflated agent business cases come from.

 4. They skip downside math